alicjamazur/data-engineering-case/README.md

   </p>
 <p align=center>

-## State Machine Demo: ETL & Data Quering within Redshift
+## State Machine Demo: Orchestrated ETL Workflow
-The state machine built with AWS Step Functions consists of 6 steps, each performed by AWS Glue.
-First 3 steps execute data transformation, subsequent 2 create tables and load data to s3 and the last one executes queries within Redshift to answer some business related questions.
+The state machine built with AWS Step Functions consists of 5 steps, each performed by AWS Glue.
+First 2 steps execute data transformation, subsequent 2 create tables and load data to s3 and the last one executes queries within Redshift to answer some business related questions.

+- Step 1:
-- Step 1: Amazon Customer Reviews dataset processing and load to S3,
+    - Amazon Customer Reviews dataset processing and unload to S3,
-- Step 2: Netflix Prize dataset processing and load to S3,
+    - Netflix Prize dataset processing and unload to S3,
-- Step 3: Dataset join, further transformation and unload to S3,
+- Step 2: Datasets join, further transformations and unload to S3,
-- Step 4: Creation of schema and tables in Redshift,
+- Step 3: Creation of schema and tables in Glue and Redshift,
-- Step 5: Data insert from S3 to Redshift,
+- Step 4: Data insertion to Redshift,
-- Step 6: Data querying within Redshift and unload to S3.
+- Step 5: Data querying within Redshift and unload of results to S3.

 <p align=center>
   <img src="https://github.com/molly-moon/data-engineering-case/blob/master/images/state-machine.png" height=400/>
   </p>
 <p align=center>

-### Resources Provisioned
+## Launch CloudFormation Stack and Run State Machine

-This template defines all necessary infrastructure, permissions and operations to execute the whole data engineering task.
+In order to launch the app you need to create resources with Amazon Web Services.
+Below template defines all necessary infrastructure, permissions and operations to execute the whole data engineering task.
 It creates the following resources:
 - A standard configured VPC (2 private and 2 public subnets, Internet Gateway, NAT Gateway, Route Tables),
 - Amazon Lambda function (necessary only for the initial setup),
 - an S3 bucket,